We’re Cooked (again)

 Dear 2120,

 I’d like to introduce you to a dear and horny friend of mine.
 It’s shiny, sexy, complicated as hell and smoother than a television evangelist wooing a soap opera starlet at a Napa County winescapade.
 Sometimes it’s punk, sometimes it’s on a yacht.
 There are times when it’s jazzy and spacy—and then it can veer off into different directions, smelling like dank NYC basement and starch-addled suits.
-My friend can travel further along the evolutionary road and add color, ambiance and sophistication to a house music setting.
+My friend can travel further along the evolutionary road and add color, ambiance and sophistication to a house music atmosphere.
 I’ve been in a sticky, tempestuous relationship with this particular friend for as long as I can remember.

 Despite its imperfect legacy, my best musical friend will forever be the saxophone.
 Here in 2021, a lot of people tend to think of stupid hats, gyrating Moldovans and cloying, coked-out sentimentality when picturing the storied woodwind instrument.
 In other words, they don’t take it seriously.
 And they don’t know what they’re missing.
 Now, I’m not gonna deny that listening to the sounds of the saxophone comes with its share of sleazy, schmaltzy imagery—that’s a central part of its rakish charm.
 But the simple fact remains that what is commonly known as ‘the devil’s horn’ plants a horn-emblazoned flag in our innermost human desires.
 That’s why it rears its shiny head all over the musical spectrum from basic, shitty beer jazz to genre-expanding, intergenerational experimentation.
 It’s why Kenny G and Sun Ra are united in their common humanity over this one vital thing that defies the reductive, compartmentalizing ‘takes’ of the internet age.
 In simpler terms, the saxophone transcends all that impermanent bullshit.
 There’s a certain timelessness embedded in its fluctuating tonality.
 An eternally relevant, distinct, yet elusive energy—a time-traveling, mood-altering tonic filled with uncontainable passion and yearning that I think you might just dig in 2120.